firas-assaad/InfluxDB.Client/README.md

 ```

 On your POCO class you must specify these things:
- * 1 property with the type DateTime or DateTime? as the timestamp used in InfluxDB by adding the [InfluxTimestamp] attribute.
+ * 1 property with the type long or long? as the timestamp used in InfluxDB by adding the [InfluxTimestamp] attribute.
  * 0-* properties with the type string or a user-defined enum (nullables too) with the [InfluxTag] attribute that InfluxDB will use as indexed tags.
  * 1-* properties with the type string, long, double, bool, DateTime or a user-defined enum (nullables too) with the [InfluxField] attribute that InfluxDB will use as fields.